 Our API reference documentation is meant to provide detailed version information about a given method or pattern in Node.js.
-From this documentation you should be able to identify what input a method has, the return value of that method, and what if any errors may be related to method.
+From this documentation you should be able to identify what input a method has, the return value of that method, and what, if any, errors may be related to that method.
 You should also be able to identify which methods are available for different versions of Node.js.

-The ES6 section describes the three different features groups and which one are enabled by default in Node.js.
-It lists out all the different features enabled by default alongside explanatory links.
-Also shows how to find the exact version of V8 a Node.js release has.
+The ES6 section describes the three different features groups and which ones are enabled by default in Node.js.
+It lists out all the different features enabled by default, alongside explanatory links.
+Also, it shows how to find the exact version of V8 a Node.js release has.

-Our FAQ shows how everyone can contribute to Node.js, our code of conduct and governance model.
-How to get in touch on github and IRC and helping out triaging issues.
+Our FAQ shows how everyone can contribute to Node.js, our code of conduct, governance model, how to get in touch on github and IRC, and helping out triaging issues.

-All of this documentation is meant to only highlight the builtin core modules provided by Node, and not to highlight the module and collection of modules found in the community.
-Node.js doesn't want to be in the business of picking winners or losers, so to avoid the appearance of favoritism we only discuss our APIs.
+This documentation is meant only to describe the builtin core modules provided by Node.js, not to highlight any particular module or collection of modules found in the community.